danritchie-pcso/openocd-infineon/fota.md

 Backend <-> Pi <-> TVII

 ## To Access TVII
-- I've already simplified everything.
+- I've already simplified everything with some scripts.
 All you have to do is connect to TVII over telnet

 ## Useful Commands